nadia26/MicTest/README.md

 ## To Get Started:

--Navigate into DevTest directory in terminal
+- Navigate into DevTest directory in terminal
--run "python -m SimpleHTTPServer"
+- Run "python -m SimpleHTTPServer"
--In a browser, navigate to "http://0.0.0.0:8000/"
+- In a browser, navigate to "http://0.0.0.0:8000/"